 There's something about the "bad boys" in world football that make people think they're more talented than they actually are.
-Someone like Nicolas Anelka really epitomises the bad boy attitude of world football and the undeserved levels of hype they attract.
+Someone like Nicolas Anelka really epitomizes the bad boy attitude of world football and the undeserved levels of hype they attract.

 During his twenty-year career in the game with thirteen clubs, Anelka only managed to hit a hundred appearances for one of them: Chelsea, from 2008 to 2012.
 His inconsistencies and total lack of reliability made him a total liability for some of the sides he turned out for.

-To be frank, when you play for the likes of PSG, Real Madrid, Chelsea, Juventus and Arsenal, you should have a far more glittering career than Anelka has had.
-Instead of the trophy-laden time you would expect of him, you'll find nothing but controversies and a total disregard for the good of the side.
+To be frank, when you play for the likes of PSG, Real Madrid, Chelsea, Juventus, and Arsenal, you should have a far more glittering career than Anelka has had.
+Instead of the trophy-laden time that you would expect of him, you'll find nothing but controversies and a total disregard for the good of the side.